abdulghani/blissful-ignorance/notes.md

 making timelines itself mortal and reproduce

 I didn't know that fictive images of multiverse and timelines are rather coherent vision

+timelines not as a shared clock but multiple stream of existence emerging and enduring and continuing